Morakane Mosupyoe: Political career

 In July 2019, the National Executive Committee of the ANC resolved that Gauteng premier David Makhura had to sack one of his male MECs in order for his executive council to comply with their ruling after the election that in a province with a male premier, 60% of the executive council members had to be female.
 On 11 October 2019, Makhura announced that the MEC for Economic Development, Agriculture and Environment, Kgosientso Ramokgopa, had resigned from the provincial government.
 Consequently, he appointed Mosupyoe to Ramokgopa's post.
 She was sworn in later that same day.

 In an executive council reshuffle in December 2020, she was appointed as MEC for Social Development by Makhura.

 On 27 June 2022, Mosupyoe was elected as the provincial treasurer of the ANC in Gauteng.
 She was appointed as MEC for Sports, Arts, Culture and Recreation by the newly elected premier, Panyaza Lesufi.

+Mosupyoe was elected speaker of the provincial legislature following the 2024 provincial election.

 Personal life

 Mosupyoe grew up in Atteridgeville with her five siblings.